NasirAliShah/RandomDEX-ETH/RandomDEXClaimV10_Test_Cases.md

 # RandomDEXClaimV10 Test Cases

-> **Note:** This test suite contains 32 test cases that comprehensively verify the functionality of the RandomDEXClaimV10 contract.
+> **Note:** This test suite contains 44 test cases that comprehensively verify the functionality of the RandomDEXClaimV10 contract.
->
-> **Test Count Clarification:** The previous version mentioned 40 tests, but the actual count is 32.
-This discrepancy might be due to:
-> 1. Some tests being consolidated for better organization
-> 2. Removal of redundant tests
-> 3. Focusing on higher quality, more comprehensive tests rather than quantity

 ## 1. Deployment Tests
 - ✅ Should deploy with correct initial values
 - ✅ Should set up roles correctly

 ## 2. Role-based Functionality Tests
 - ✅ Should allow minting by accounts with MINT_ROLE